strawluck/hamster-pomodoro-timer/README.md

 ## Customizing

-- Colors and the panel style live in the `:root` variables at the top of `style.css`.
+- Colors and the panel style live in the `:root` variables at the top of `style.css`
-- If the chroma key leaves a green fringe, or cuts too much off the hamster, adjust `GREEN_CUTOFF` and `FEATHER` near the top of `script.js`.
+- If the chroma key leaves a green fringe, or cuts too much off the hamster, adjust `GREEN_CUTOFF` and `FEATHER` near the top of `script.js`
-- The melody is the `MELODY` and `BASS` arrays in `script.js`, written as frequencies in Hz, with `null` standing in for a rest.
+- The melody is the `MELODY` and `BASS` arrays in `script.js`, written as frequencies in Hz, with `null` standing in for a rest